Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 Central Patagonia

 The Andes have some great ski touring and mountaineering terrain, with everything from accessible day trips near downhill resorts to committing expedition skiing on the Patagonian ice-caps.
-In between are some very quiet and scenic mountain areas with excellent ski-mountaineering and ski-touring terrain.
-This page concentrates on the peaks and tours accessible from Chile that I have done in the past.
-See the Argentinae Ski Mountaineering page for details of good ski tours accessible from Argentina.
+In between these extremes are some very quiet and scenic mountain areas with excellent ski-mountaineering and ski-touring terrain.
+This page concentrates on the peaks and tours accessible from Chile that we have done in the past.
+See the Argentine Ski Mountaineering page for details of good ski tours accessible from Argentina.

-I regularly organise and lead ski mountaineering course in Argentina and Chile, for more details of the trips I am currently offering please see the Calendar page.
+ANDES regularly organise and lead ski mountaineering course in Argentina and Chile, for more details of the trips we are currently offering please see the Calendar page.

-There is a short chapter on ski-mountaineering and many suitable ascents are also described and pictured in my guidebook - The Andes, A Guide for Climbers.
+There is a short chapter on ski-mountaineering and many suitable ascents are also described and pictured in the guidebook by John Biggar - The Andes, A Guide for Climbers.

 The North